DatePhotos.AI LogoDatePhotos.AIAI

 Why It Fails: Beach photos should have different color profiles than coffee shop photos.
 Indoor and outdoor lighting have distinct characteristics.

 The Fix: Match color grading to location.
 Outdoor = cooler tones, indoor warm lighting = warmer tones.
-Research how real photos from similar settings look.
+Look at how real photos from similar settings actually look.

 Mistake 6: Forgetting About Metadata